 Daily Schedule: Sweep/Dust

 As for your daily maintenance schedule, merely dust or sweep the floor, preferably with a microfiber mop.
 A broom works too.
 Regular dusting ensures there’s no buildup of dust and dirt.
-If you let it build up, it gets all the more harder to remove all of it later.
+If you let it build up, it gets all the harder to remove all of it later.

 Weekly Schedule: Vacuum

-Depending on the size of your house and amount of area covered by the wooden floorboards, vacuuming once a week is absolutely essential.
+Depending on the size of your house and the amount of area covered by the wooden floorboards, vacuuming once a week is absolutely essential.

-A vacuum cleaner brings out dust and dirt from all the corners and hard to reach areas in between the floorboards or below the furniture.
+A vacuum cleaner brings out dust and dirt from all the corners and hard-to-reach areas in between the floorboards or below the furniture.